-[^] If you select one of these five subjects, you can fulfill the requirement of DSR and CAR-STE in "Science, Technology and Environment".
-You are required to choose any 3-credit subject (from Level 1 to Level 4) to make up for the total credit requirement.
+^ Double fulfilment of DSR and CAR: Students choosing any one subject in the "Biology" and "Chemistry" areas, you will have the subject double-counted towards the fulfilment of both the Discipline Specific Requirement (DSR) and CAR D (Science, Technology and Environment).
+You are required to choose any 3-credit EE subject (from Level 1 to Level 4) to make up for the total credit requirement.

-A student is advised to take the following curriculum in the final year as indicated in Table 4.6.2 and obtain 30 academic credits and 4 training credits.
+A student is advised to take the following curriculum in the final year as indicated in Table 4.6.2 and obtain 30 academic credits and 3 training credits.
 He/she must accumulate a total of 61 academic credits and 11 training credits to qualify for graduation.

 Semester One

+any two Level-4 electives should be taken

 EE4003A Electrical Machines (3)

 EE4004A Power Systems (3)

+EE4007A Advanced Power Electronics (3)

 EE4006A Individual Project (3 continues in Semester 2)

 ENG3003 Engineering Management (3)

-CAR requirement one Cluster Area Requirement Subject (3)
+CAR one Cluster Area Requirement subject (3)

-GUR requirement Service-Learning Subject [#] (1.5 continues in Semester 2)
+GUR Service-Learning subject [#] (1.5 continues in Semester 2)

-Service Demand Subject (1.5 continues in Semester 2) 16.5 credits
+, 16.5 credits

 Semester Two

-EE4006A ENG3004 Individual Project (3 continues from Semester 1) Society and the Engineer (3)
+EE4006A Individual Project (3 continues from Semester 1)

-LNGS004 Society and the Engineer (3)
+ENG3004 Society and the Engineer (3)

-GUR requirement Service-Learning Subject [#] (1.5 continues from Semester 2)
+GUR Service-Learning subject [#] (1.5 continues from Semester 1)

-Two electives should be taken (6)
+Advanced two advanced electives should be taken throughout Year 4 two Electives from Table 4.4.4 (6)

-Elective subjects Electives from Table 4.4.4
+Elective subject two Electives from Table 4.4.4 (0)

 13.5 credits

 Semester Three (Summer Period at the end of Year 2)

-IC2112 IC Training I (EE) (4)

-(120 hours in summer)
+EE3010A Summer Practical Training (A minimum of 6 weeks) (3)

-4 training credits
+5 3 training credits

-- Students are encouraged to take this subject at an earlier stage of study. - Out of the two Electives taken in Year 2, at least one should be an EE subject.
+- Students are encouraged to take this subject at an earlier stage of study. - Out of the two Advanced Electives taken in Year 2, at least one should be an EE subject.
 The Department reserves the right of NOT offering all the electives in each year. - Note 1 This is an example only which shows a possible study pattern for graduates with relevant Higher Diploma/Associate Degree from a recognized institution.
 The exact study pattern for senior year intakes varies from student to student depending on the number of subject approved for credit transfer. - Note 2 Those students not meeting the equivalent standard of the Undergraduate Degree LCR (based on their previous studies in AD/HD programmes and their academic performance) will be required to take degree LCR subjects on top of the normal curriculum requirement.
-The Programme offering department will refer to the guidelines provided by the Language Centres (ELC and CBS) to determine whether a new student has met the equivalent standard.
+The Programme offering department will refer to the guidelines provided by the Language Centres (ELC and CLC) to determine whether a new student has met the equivalent standard.